Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.

 - Integrations from higher-risk systems (Moderate or High) into Slack will generally not be approved.

-- TTS Infrastructure will advise a hard veto on any externally hosted bots that can read all the messages in channels they are invited into and the only utility from the bot is achieved if they are invited into more or less all the channels.
+- TTS Tech Portfolio will advise a hard veto on any externally hosted bots that can read all the messages in channels they are invited into and the only utility from the bot is achieved if they are invited into more or less all the channels.

 Slack Groups allow you to direct messages to a specific list of people in a more precise way than an @-channel or @-here.
 Any full member can view, create, and edit Slack groups at will.